arh-eu/gds-python-sdk/README.md

 The rows returned by the GDS will be printed on your output, one record per line.

 It is possible, that your query has more than one pages available.
-By default, only 300 rows will be returned by the GDS (if you do not specify the `LIMIT` in your SQL and the config does not sets another limit for this).
+By default, only 300 rows will be returned by the GDS (if you do not specify the `LIMIT` in your SQL and the config does not set another limit for this, which is maximized in 300 result per page).
 In these cases you have send a Next Query Page request, which will give you the next 300 records found.

 If you do not want to bother by manually sending these requests, you can use the `-queryall` flag instead, that will automatically send these Next Query Page requests as long as there are additional pages with records available.